banner

 Recognising artefacts & solutions: motion, partial volume, beam hardening, slab & step artefacts.

 12:00–12:30 pm Coronary CTA Stenosis Detection, quantification, techniques & pitfalls, including CTOs.
-Dr John Hoe
+John Hoe

 12:30–1:30 pm Lunch